-Urinary tract infections (or UTIs), are one of the most common bacterial infections.
-If you have ever had a UTI, you know that it makes sense to do everything possible to prevent another one.
-The subject of cranberry and UTI prevention is often in the news.
-There are often confusing reports about cranberry’s effectiveness at preventing a UTI.
-In this article, we set the record straight on five myths about cranberry and UTI prevention.
+The subject of cranberry and urinary tract health is often in the news.
+There are often confusing reports about cranberry’s effectiveness at keeping your urinary tract health In this article, we set the record straight on five myths about cranberry and urinary tract health.

 Myth # 1: Cranberries work because they are acidic.

-Cranberries have a long-standing reputation as a folk remedy for UTIs.
+Cranberries have a long-standing reputation as a folk remedy for urinary tract health.
 Researchers used to think cranberries were beneficial because of their acidity.
 However, reasonable amounts of cranberry juice do not make urine more acidic.
-If acidity is not the reason that cranberries or cranberry supplements work to prevent a UTI, how do they work?
+If acidity is not the reason that cranberries work to keep your urinary tract healthy, how do they work?

 Amy Howell, Ph.D., an associate research scientist at The Marucci Center for Blueberry and Cranberry Research at Rutgers University, was the first scientist to discover cranberry PACs.
+Proanthocyanidins (PACs) are polyphenols which are naturally found in cranberries.
 Foods such as green tea, chocolate, apples, and grapes contain B-type PACs.
 However, the A-type PACs found only in cranberries have proven bacterial anti-adhesion activity (AAA).

-E. coli is the most common bacteria that can cause a UTI.
-Howell determined that these A-type PACs could bind to E. coli bacteria.
-When the E. coli bacteria bind to A-type PACs, your body can flush them out in your urine before a UTI begins.
+E. coli is the most common bacteria that can cause urinary concerns.
+Howell determined that A-type PACs could bind to E. coli bacteria.
+When the E. coli bacteria bind to A-type PACs, your body can flush them out in your urine before any issue occurs.

-Research indicates that a daily dose of at least 36 mg of PACs can help prevent bacteria from adhering to the urinary tract wall.
-If the bacteria cannot stick, they cannot cause an infection.
+Research indicates that a daily dose of these PACs can help prevent bacteria from adhering to the urinary tract wall.
+If the bacteria cannot stick, they cannot cause a problem.

 The bottom line:

-Cranberries contain A-type PACs which can bind to E. coli bacteria, making it easier for the E. coli to be flushed out in the urine before a UTI can start.
+Cranberries contain A-type PACs which can bind to E. coli bacteria, making it easier for the E. coli to be flushed out in the urine before a problem can start.

 Myth # 2: Only women can benefit from cranberries.

-While it is true that about 40-60% of women will experience a UTI at least once in her lifetime, and one in four will experience a repeat infection, it’s also possible for men and children to get a UTI.
-All those who have had a UTI can benefit from using cranberries to help decrease their risk of another one.
+While it is true that about 40-60% of women will experience a urinary tract concern at least once in her lifetime, and one in four will experience a repeat infection, it’s also possible for men and children to have urinary tract concerns.
+All those who have had a concern can benefit from using cranberries to help put their concerns at rest.

 The bottom line: